Tracing with the heart.

 Why do you make art?

 I make art as a way of expressing emotions and feelings, as a way of revealing part of the internal processes, I make art to meet people through emotion, to create things in which they feel their emotions, feelings and thoughts reflected, and always working from honesty, always working from feeling as a social subject.
+What are your greatest pursuits as a creator, what are your processes?

 In your opinion, what are the most relevant or beloved works or projects in which you have participated so far?